Getting Started

 )

-# Create the pipeline (verbose init)
+# Create the pipeline (use + for succinct chaining).

-# pipeline = chunker + extractor
+pipeline = chunker + extractor

-# Process a PDF document
+# Process a document.

 doc = Doc(text="Marie Curie died at the age of 66 years.")